Table of Contents[Hide][Show]

 US National Parks For Free!

-National parks offer priceless beauty, and for five days in 2019 the admission price is just that – priceless.
-Only 118 of the 418 US National Park Service sites charge admission ($3 to $30).
-And the remaining 300 sites are free to enter year-round.
+US National Parks offer priceless beauty, and for five days each year, the admission price is just that – priceless.
+Only about 100 of the 419 US National Park Service sites charge admission ($5 to $35); the remaining 300 sites are free to enter year-round.

-With iconic destinations like Mount Rushmore National Memorial and Zion National Park, your family can explore the United States’ most distinct spots.
-Then throw the tent in the SUV and it’s a budget vacation kids will remember for years.
+With iconic destinations like Mount Rushmore National Memorial and Golden Gate Bridge, your family can explore the United States’ most distinct spots.
+Then throw the tent in the SUV and it’s a budget-friendly family vacation kids will remember for years.
 Most camping spots are less than $30 a night.

-Note: Fee-free days do not include user fees like camping, boat launches, shuttle buses and tour fees.
+Note: National park free days for families do not include user fees like camping, boat launches, shuttle buses and tour fees.

 If you plan on visiting several national parks, consider an annual National Park Pass.
 I’ve been an America the Beautiful Annual Pass holder for years.